Goobergreve09/read-me-generator/README.md

 Now that you have all the necessary files and applications installed, it's finally time to generator your own high-quality readME.md.
 In VS.code *Follow these steps.*

-**1. Navigate to the directory of your project and of the copied files
+1. Navigate to the directory of your project and of the copied files
 2. Right-Click on the javascript file titled 'index.js' and click 'Open Integrated Terminal'
 3. type 'node index.js' into the command line
 4. Answer the prompts in the command line - Keep in mind these answers are the content of your readME.md file.
 5. Once finished you will see 'README.md created successfully' in green text
-6. Lastly, checkover your new generateed readME.md and make changes directly in the created file as needed!**
+6. Lastly, checkover your new generateed readME.md and make changes directly in the created file as needed!

 ## Contributions